A Brief Introduction to Linear Discriminant Analysis

 Note: Sb is the sum of C different rank 1 matrices.
 So, the rank of Sb <=C-1.
 That means we can only have C-1 eigenvectors.
 Thus, we can project data points to a subspace of dimensions at most C-1.

 Above equation (4) gives us scatter for each of our classes and equation (5) adds all of them to give within-class scatter.
 Similarly, equation (6) gives us between-class scatter.
-Finally, eigendecomposition of Sw-1Sb gives us the desired eigenvectors from the corresponding eigenvalues.
+Finally, eigen decomposition of Sw-1Sb gives us the desired eigenvectors from the corresponding eigenvalues.
 Total eigenvalues can be at most C-1.

 LDA for classification:

-Assume X = (x1….xp) is drawn from a multivariate Gaussian distribution.
-K be the no. of classes and Y is the response variable. pik is the prior probability: the probability that a given observation is associated with Kth class.
-Pr(X = x | Y = k) is the posterior probability.
+Assume a multivariate Gaussian distribution draws X = (x1….xp).
+Let K represent the number of classes, and Y be the response variable.
+Additionally, let pik denote the prior probability, which is the probability that a given observation associates with the Kth class.
+Moreover, Pr(X = x | Y = k) represents the posterior probability.

 Let fk(X) = Pr(X = x | Y = k) is our probability density function of X for an observation x that belongs to Kth class. fk(X) is large if there is a high probability of an observation in Kth class has X=x.